Federalsburg A's: Eastern Shore League 1946–1949

-In 1946, the Federalsburg A's returned to Eastern Shore League play as the league reformed.
-Federalsburg placed last in the 1946 standings.
-Federalsburg ended the 1946 season with a record of 37–87, placing 8th in the eight–team league, finishing 50.5 games behind the 1st place Centreville Orioles, as Lew Krausse Sr. managed the team.
+The Federalsburg A's returned to Eastern Shore League play in 1946, as the league reformed following World War II as an eight-team Class D level league.
+The team remained as a minor league affiliate of the Philadelphia Athletics.
+In their return to play, the Federalsburg A's finished in last place in the 1946 standings.
+The A's ended the 1946 season with a record of 37–87, placing eighth in the eight–team league, finishing 50.5 games behind the first place Centreville Orioles, as Lew Krausse Sr. managed the team.
+The A's didn't qualify for the four-team playoffs won by the Centreville Orioles.

-The Federalsburg A's of the Eastern Shore League ended the 1947 season with a record of 62–63.
-The A's placed 4th in the standings, finishing 29.0 games behind the 1st place Cambridge Dodgers, as Pep Rambert served as player/manager, leading the North Shore League in batting average, hitting.
-376.Ducky Detweiler of Federalsburg led the league with 29 home runs and 133 RBI.
+The Federalsburg A's placed fourth in the standings of the Eastern Shore League in the 1947 season and qualified for the playoffs.
+The A's ended the regular season with a record of 62–63, finishing 29.0 games behind the first place Cambridge Dodgers, as Pep Rambert served as the Federalsburg player/manager.
+In the four-team playoffs, the eventual champion Seaford Eagles swept the A's in three games.
+In his dual role, Rambert won the North Shore League in batting title, hitting.
+376. Teammate Ducky Detweiler of Federalsburg led the league with both 29 home runs and 133 RBI.

-The 1948 Federalsburg A's ended the season with a record of 49–76.
-Federalsburg placed 7th in the league standings under manager Ducky Detweiler.
-The A's finished 42.0 games behind the 1st place Salisbury Cardinals in the final regular season standings.
+The Federalsburg A's played their final season as a Philadelphia Athletics affiliate in 1948and ended the regular season in seventh place in the eight-team Eastern Shore League.
+With a regular season record of 49–76, Federalsburg placed seventh in the league standings, playing the season under player/manager Ducky Detweiler.
+The A's finished 42.0 games behind the first place Salisbury Cardinals in the final regular season standings.
+Federalsburg did not qualify for the playoffs, won by the Milford Red Sox.

-In their final Season of play, the franchise played as the Federalsburg Feds under manager Carl McQuillen and advanced to the league finals.
-The Federalsburg Feds ended the 1949 Eastern Shore League season with a record of 63–56, placing 2nd and finishing 4.5 games behind the 1st place Easton Yankees in the regular season standings.
+In their final Season of play, the franchise was unaffiliated and the renamed Federalsburg "Feds" played the season under manager Carl McQuillen and advanced to the league finals.
+The Federalsburg Feds ended the 1949 Eastern Shore League season with a record of 63–56, placing second and finishing 4.5 games behind the first place Easton Yankees in the regular season standings.
 After a round robin series of the top four teams, the Rehoboth Beach Sea Hawks defeated Federalsburg in the Finals, 4 games to 3.
+Bob Westfall of Federalsburg led the league with 19 home runs and 113 RBS, as well as 126 runs scored and 158 total hits.

-The Eastern Shore League permanently folded after the 1949 season.
+The Eastern Shore League permanently folded after the 1949 season, the league never reformed.
 Federalsburg, Maryland has not hosted another minor league team.